-Connecting Your Donors & Beneficiaries
+The Benefits Of Connecting Your Donors & Beneficiaries

 Avoid exploiting someone’s story by taking their agency and humanity out of it.
-You don’t want to paint your organization as the all-knowing savior, just like you don’t want to paint your beneficiaries as weak or helpless.
+You don’t want to paint your organization as the all-knowing savior, just like you don’t want to present your beneficiaries as weak or helpless.
 Remember their humanity first and do everything in your power to prevent your beneficiaries from feeling less than your donors in any way.

 Many nonprofit events are glamorous occasions, far separate from the work you do every day.
 These events have their place, but an event that brings together your donors and beneficiaries has the potential to be even more powerful.
 What are some passions or needs both groups share?
 Can you design an event that would be interesting to both?